-You open Google Meet and there's no record button.
-You're sure the other side has Workspace, yet nothing appears on your screen.
+You open Google Meet and there's no record button anywhere on the screen.
+You're sure the other side has Workspace, but the button still doesn't show up for you.

 Why the Google Meet record button isn't on your screen

-- Condition 2: same organization as the organizer: As a guest joining from an external domain, you don't get recording rights even if your domain has Business Plus
+- Condition 2 — same organization as the organizer: As a guest joining from an external domain, you don't get recording rights even if your own domain happens to be on Business Plus

-- Condition 3: the Workspace admin has enabled recording: At the org level, the recording policy must be turned on.
-Without it, even same-org users have no record button
+- Condition 3 — the Workspace admin has enabled recording: At the org level, the recording policy has to be turned on.
+Without that, even same-org users have no record button

 Three patterns where "I have Workspace" doesn't help